inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 afraid than is the man who walks the streets of a city that was threatened by an earthquake ten centuries before.
-When we speak of Clive, Nelson, and Putnam as men who "didn't know what fear was," we ought always to add the flea--and put him at the head of the .
+When we speak of Clive, Nelson, and Putnam as men who "didn't know what fear was," we ought always to add the flea--and t him at the head of the .
 		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
 I do not find in orthodox Christianity one reeming feature.
 - Thomas Jefferson